Rome: Renting an Apartment for a Family Visit

 Check out "Property Type"

+The building from inside the courtyard.
 On the HomeAway site, there are the expected search criteria – city, dates traveling, number of bedrooms desired, number of occupants, price range.
 “Property type” is an interesting option as the choices range from apartment to farm house (even boathouse in the appropriate locations).

 Location, amenities, and accessibility are other options.
 Payment method and pick-up of the keys is determined by the property owner.